Border Bushwalking Club

 Monthly Club Nights are held on the first Tuesday of the month (except December and January) at the Wodonga Senior Citizens’ Hall, Havelock Street Wodonga at 7.00pm for a 7.30 pm start.
 It’s a great opportunity to catch up with friends and to hear a guest speaker who might relate a recent trip or discuss topics related to the environment or safety in the outdoors.

-Border Bushwalking Club – TUan Track
+• Border Bushwalking Club – Mt Sugarloaf, Eldorado

-Check the event description for venue details
+Check the event listing for venue details

-Border Bushwalking Club – South Buffalo Track plus
+• Border Bushwalking Club – Winton Wetlands

-Check the event description for venue details
+Check the event listing for venue details